Driving Instructor Training: Frequently Asked Questions

 We spend at least a year training driving instructors which then ensures we have done the job properly and you have a sustainable career.
 You can however be working as an instructor in as little as sixteen weeks subject to completing your CRB check, DVSA registration and passing Part 1, Part 2 and competing a minimum of 40 hours of Part 3 training.
 Unlike most courses you will train with us for all three tests from day one so you are ready to work at the earliest opportunity.

 Regardless of who you enrol with you must complete a CRB check which takes 8-10 weeks, then you have to register with the DVSA which then takes 2-3 weeks.
-So, you won’t be able to take the first test for at least 12-16 weeks, Our course is very much hands on with the majority spent in-car and will require minimal home study.
+So, you won’t be able to take the first test for at least 12-16 weeks, Our teaching is very much hands on with the majority spent in-car and will require minimal home study.
 We aim to teach you everything you need to know about how to do your job as an approved driving instructor.
 Put into perspective, home study for a Part Three training session should only take an hour or so.

 • Will there be enough work for me when I qualify?